SwitchCaseGroup/switchcase-deltapatcher/README.md

 # [interactivefitness-deltapatcher](README.md) <!-- omit in toc -->

 This is delta patching software which extends [Xdelta](http://xdelta.org/) to patch directories instead of just individual files.
-Source and destination directories are analyzed to determine differences, and a patch directory representing their differences in generated.
+Source and destination directories are analyzed to determine differences, and a patch directory representing their differences is generated.
 This patch folder can then be used to reconstruct the destination directory from the original source directory.

 ```
 | Tool         | Source    | Destination | Patch         |